zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2023-10-10】[microsoft / ToRA](https://github.com/microsoft/ToRA) - ToRA is a series of Tool-integrated Reasoning LLM Agents designed to solve challenging mathematical reasoning problems by interacting with tools.
+* 【2023-10-10】[vxunderground / MalwareSourceCode](https://github.com/vxunderground/MalwareSourceCode) - Collection of malware source code for a variety of platforms in an array of different programming languages.
+* 【2023-10-10】[termux / termux-packages](https://github.com/termux/termux-packages) - A package build system for Termux.
+* 【2023-10-10】[yt-dlp / yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
+* 【2023-10-10】[piyushgarg-dev / review-app](https://github.com/piyushgarg-dev/review-app) - Frontend Review Management Application | https://youtu.be/JD3NQsB3TQI
+* 【2023-10-10】[google / comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
+It provides you the material to quickly teach Rust.
+* 【2023-10-10】[InternLM / InternLM](https://github.com/InternLM/InternLM) - InternLM has open-sourced a 7 and 20 billion parameter base models and chat models tailored for practical scenarios and the training system.
+* 【2023-10-10】[seata / seata](https://github.com/seata/seata) - 🔥 Seata is an easy-to-use, high-performance, open source distributed transaction solution.
+* 【2023-10-10】[pdf2htmlEX / pdf2htmlEX](https://github.com/pdf2htmlEX/pdf2htmlEX) - Convert PDF to HTML without losing text or format.
+* 【2023-10-10】[Weixin-Liang / LLM-scientific-feedback](https://github.com/Weixin-Liang/LLM-scientific-feedback) - Can large language models provide useful feedback on research papers?
+A large-scale empirical analysis.
 * 【2023-10-09】[coqui-ai / TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 * 【2023-10-09】[massgravel / Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
 * 【2023-10-09】[THUDM / ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) - ChatGLM-6B: An Open Bilingual Dialogue Language Model | 开源双语对话语言模型